libtcod/python-tcod/docs/glossary.rst

         implemented.

     python-tcod
+        `python-tcod` is the main Python port of :term:`libtcod`.

-        `python-tcod` is a superset of the :term:`libtcodpy` API.
-The major additions include class functionality in returned objects, no manual memory management, pickle-able objects, and `numpy` array attributes in most objects.
+        Originally a superset of the :term:`libtcodpy` API.
+The major additions included class functionality in returned objects, no manual memory management, pickle-able objects, and `numpy` array attributes in most objects.